1FIL0/Market-Engine-API/README.md

 ## Compile from source

-Building happens in the shell network, follow instructions at https://github.com/1FIL0/Market-Engine-Shell-Network.
+Building happens in the shell network.
+Follow the instructions at https://github.com/1FIL0/Market-Engine-Shell-Network.

 ## LICENCE